BerkKivilcim/Google-Earth-Engine-Forest-Fire-Supervised/README.md

 * The code uses supervised classification for calculting how much area burned.
 For this process code needs to select some training areas.
 We can select it with point or polygon methods.
 I suggest to use polygon method.

 * Firstly create classes.
-Default classes are (soil (soil or dry land),  tree (healthy vegetation area), burned (burned areas)) so this classes must be created by user but still new classes can be added.
+Default classes are ("soil" (soil or dry land),  "tree" (healthy vegetation area), "burned" (burned areas)) so this classes must be created by user but still new classes can be added.

 * Click to +new layer